 I looked down to see my torso completely covered in bandages.
 Was it really that bad?
 Sighing, I attempted to get out of bed.
 I gritted my teeth, trying to bear the pain.

 I slowly made my way over to my dresser and looked at myself in the mirror.

 I was sickening to look at.
 My long black hair was a tangled mess, and my eyes not only looked tired but shallow as well.
 A large bruise covered my right cheek.
-A hard slap could do that to you.

 I just hoped it would heal completely in a few hours.
 He hated me going out looking like I was hurt, even if he was the cause.